 Italo Marchiony invented ice cream cones in 1896 to stop customers at the World’s Fair from stealing his glass dishes.

-Perry’s was founded in 1918 when Morton Perry, a broom maker, began making ice cream using a recipe handed down to him by his mother.
+Perry’s Ice Cream was founded in 1918 when H. Morton Perry, a broom maker, purchased a small dairy in Akron, NY.

 National Ice Cream Day is celebrated each year on the third Sunday in July.